openstack/nova/doc/source/placement.rst

 The placement API uses microversions for making incremental changes to the API which client requests must opt into.

-The rules around `when a microversion is needed`_ are the same as for the compute REST API.

-.. _when a microversion is needed: http://docs.openstack.org/developer/nova/api_microversion_dev.html#when-do-i-need-a-new-microversion

 It is especially important to keep in mind that nova-compute is a client of the placement REST API and based on how Nova supports rolling upgrades the nova-compute service could be Newton level code making requests to an Ocata placement API, and vice-versa, an Ocata compute service in a cells v2 cell could be making requests to a Newton placement API.

 .. include:: ../../nova/api/openstack/placement/rest_api_version_history.rst